okanaydin/online-events/README.md

 # Online Events

-I tried to bring together online events in the field of technology in order to spend these times more efficiently at home due to the Coronavirus.
-If you want to contribute to the repository, after forking the repo, you can make your changes and create a new pull request.
+Online activities started to increase due to COVID-19.
+I wanted to make such a repo to make this process we spend in our house more efficient.

+We can help each other as contributing and sharing.

+Stay Home.
+Improve yourself.

 ## Categories:
 *  [Android](#android)